 Readers prefer mysteries to facts,

 anything the occult can offer.

 I contend that we are both atheists.
-I just believe

 To discriminate against a thoroughly

 an outrage against that liberty of conscience which is one of the foundations

 of American life.

 It is an interesting and demonstrable fact, that all

 children are atheists and were religion not inculcated into their minds,

 Jean Rostand (1894-1977)